gamenet/redis-memory-analyzer/README.rst

 The one of interesting things here is "RedisDB key space overhead".
 The amount of memory used Redis to store key space data.
 If you have lots of keys in your Redis instance this actually shows your overhead for this.
+Keep in mind that part of data such as total keys in db or key space overhead shows data for selected db.
+But statistics started with ``Info`` or ``Config`` keywords is server based.

 Key types ('scanner' behaviour)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~